-How to Can Spaghetti Sauce – Canning your spaghetti sauce or marinara is a great way to use your garden-fresh tomatoes and ensure you have homemade spaghetti sauce all year round!
+Simply follow our step-by-step tutorial on How to Can Spaghetti Sauce!
+Canning your spaghetti sauce or marinara sauce is a great way to use your garden-fresh tomatoes.
+Plus, it ensures that you have homemade spaghetti sauce all year round!

-First of all, here is the Homemade Roasted Marinara recipe we make every year to can – it comes highly recommend and is really flexible and forgiving!
-Let me know if you make it!
+First of all, here is the Homemade Roasted Marinara recipe we make every year for canning – it comes highly recommend and is really flexible and forgiving!
+A family favorite recipe that uses ALL the garden tomatoes and herbs.
+Plus, it’s super versatile and can be used to make a basic spaghetti, baked Italian meatballs, or the best homemade lasagna!

 Canning + Botulism

-First, I am going to direct you to the USDA’s Guide To Home Canning – a great resource for all of your home-canning questions.
-Additionally, homecanning.gov has a great schpeel on home canning and the concern regarding botulism.
+First, I am going to direct you to the USDA’s Guide To Home Canning and homecanning.gov, both have great info on home canning and the concern regarding botulism.
 Botulism is a potentially deadly form of food poisoning that is caused by a bacteria that is actually found in the soil, but it can survive, grow and produce a toxin that can grow inside sealed jars of food – like canned spaghetti sauce.
-There are a couple of ways to ensure this bacteria is NOT in your food – one of them is high heat.
-Heat, particularly at certain temperatures and for certain periods of time, can kill that bacteria – this is why a pressure cooker is generally recommended as it can withstand incredibly high temps and pressure, thus killing off bacteria quickly.
+There are a couple of ways to ensure this bacteria is NOT in your food – high heat & acidity.
+Heat, particularly at certain temperatures and for certain periods of time, can kill that bacteria – this is why a pressure cooker is generally recommended, as it can withstand incredibly high temps and pressure, thus killing off bacteria quickly.
 Another is acidity.
 Tomatoes, for example, are very acidic by nature.
-Thus, they are generally a great food to can as they naturally can kill of the botulism bacteria.
-But, that is why you often hear canning recipes call for lemon juice, which is also very acidic, as it can also assist with ensuring there are no botulism bacteria in your food.
-Botulism is a very serious bacteria with potentially fatal side effects, but there are definite ways to ensure you don’t have to worry about it.

 Bottom line, the safest way to can any food, tomatoes as well, is to use a pressure cooker, add lemon juice and follow the other guidelines described in the USDA’s Guide.

-All that being said, below I am going to explain the way that we have canned our tomatoes the past several years.
-While it doesn’t involve either a pressure cooker or lemon juice, we take into consideration the amount of acidity in the tomatoes and the fact that our homemade marinara recipe cooks at 425 for 5 hours, undoubtedly killing off any bacteria, but if any remained, the 45-60 water bath would kill off the rest.
+That’s alright, below I am going to explain the way that we have canned our tomatoes the past several years.
+It doesn’t involve either a pressure cooker or lemon juice.
+We take into consideration the amount of acidity in the tomatoes and the fact that our homemade marinara recipe cooks at 425 degrees F for 5 hours, undoubtedly killing off any bacteria, but if any remained, the 45-60 water bath would kill off the rest.

-- Sterilize.
 Sterilize.
-And then sterilize again: With canning, you need to aware of not only the potential bacteria that may have been in your soil, but also the everyday bacteria we have on our hands and in our kitchen.
-So, the first thing you need to do is eliminate that bacteria.
-Take your jars, lids, rings and funnel (this is included in your Kit) and give them a good wash in hot, soapy water.
-Then, either run them through the sanitizing cycle in your dishwasher (no detergent) or place them in boiling water for 30 minutes.
+Sterilize.
+And then sterilize again: With canning, you need to be aware of not only the potential bacteria that may have been in your soil, but also the everyday bacteria we have on our hands and in our kitchens.
+So, the first thing you need to do is take the jars, lids, rings and funnel (this is included in your Canning Kit) and give them a good wash in hot, soapy water.
+Then, run them through the sanitizing cycle in your dishwasher (no detergent).
+Or place them in boiling water for 30 minutes.
 Once that is complete, set everything on a clean towel.

 Storage